 If possible, also have at least two people conducting interviews, to take advantage of their different perspectives.

-THE SCRIPT Recruiters should arm themselves with a written script of open-ended questions, to ensure that no issues are overlooked, to initiate answers involving more than a simple “yes” or “no”, and to avoid any wording that could run afoul of human rights or privacy rules.
+Recruiters should arm themselves with a written script of open-ended questions, to ensure that no issues are overlooked, to initiate answers involving more than a simple “yes” or “no”, and to avoid any wording that could run afoul of human rights or privacy rules.
 Keep in mind that every question should be associated with a demand of the job.

 And ask candidates to offer specific examples rather than dealing in hypothetical situations.
 “Can you describe your most challenging trip that lasted over X days?
 Tell me how you dealt with the challenges?” will lead to an answer that is more telling than “How would you handle a long trip?”